marimontefusco/marimontefusco/README.md

 - ⚡ I’m studying web development and programming languages to become a Front-end Developer
 - ⚡ I’m currently learning Javascript and improving my HTML and CSS codes
 - ⚡ I'm also trying to dive into Java!
-- ⚡ Other things about myself: I have 3 cats, 1 dog, and I'm also a plantlover!
+- ⚡ Other things about myself: 3 cats, 1 dog, lots and lots of plants!
 - ⚡ Feel free to contact me!

 <br>